 General Structure of the NWCFD-IISC

-This two week intensive program will take place from July 30th through August 13th, 2016 on Idaho State University’s campus in Pocatello, Idaho.
+This two week intensive program will take place on Idaho State University’s campus in Pocatello, Idaho.
 Each client will work with one second year graduate student in speech-language pathology and counseling throughout the two-week clinic using Acceptance and Commitment Therapy (ACT) framework.
 The clinic will be held daily from 9am – 5pm with an hour break for lunch.
 During the clinic, there will be educational seminars, group discussions, individual and group therapy along with many opportunities to generalize.
 We believe that stuttering therapy should be done in a supportive environment throughout all activities and that a critical need is to generalize the success that one has in the clinic room to other settings and situations.